sujal9101/QR_Generator/README.md

 # QR_Generator
-created a QR Generator with the help of some npm pakages
+Created a QR Generator with the help of npm pakages